RootSir/Z170i-Pro-Gaming-OpenCore/README.md

 # Z170i-Pro-Gaming-OpenCore

-## I don't own the hardware right now.
-If you want to continue this repo please contact me and I'll transfer the ownership.
+## This will be the last update for SMBIOS iMac17,1 as Skylake support is dropped in macOS 13.
+### The next version could be based on iMac18,3 or iMacPro1,1, depending on availability.
 [中文版本](README_zh-cn.md)

 This is an OpenCore version of ASUS Z170i Pro Gaming Hackintosh EFI.
-It works on macOS Big Sur (11.3.1).
+It works on macOS Monterey (12.5).
 FCPX GPU rendering works smoothly.
 HDR can be enabled.
 Sleep, Airdrop and Handoff are supported.

 ![image](Screenshot_en-us.png)